NasDem Party: Cadre training

 Unlike most political parties in Indonesia which relied on informal training programs for the cadre specialized education and training, the NasDem Party owned its own formalized, advanced and specialized cadre education and training facility named Akademi Bela Negara Nasional Demokrat (English: National Defense Academy of National Democrats), or colloquially called ABN NasDem.
 ABN NasDem is a political corporate university, and it was the only kind in Indonesia.
 ABN NasDem institution and courses modeled after Indonesia primary national leadership education and training facility, National Resilience Institute (Indonesian: Lembaga Ketahanan Nasional).
 The academy founded by Surya Paloh and IGK Manila.
 The academy was inaugurated by Joko Widodo on 16 July 2017.
 The training materials were condensed into 48 credits for 4 months.
 It does not issue any degree.

-Following NasDem move, several Indonesian parties formalized their political cadre training programs into functioning political corporate university.
-As in 2023, several political corporate universities have been established: PDIP Party School (PDIP), Gerindra Party Cadre School (Gerindra), Demokrat Academy (Demokrat), and Golkar Institute (Golkar).
+Following NasDem's move, several Indonesian parties formalized their political cadre training programs into functioning political corporate university.
+As of 2023, several political corporate universities have been established: PDIP Party School (PDIP), Gerindra Party Cadre School (Gerindra), Demokrat Academy (Demokrat), and Golkar Institute (Golkar).